liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 ------------------

-On user registration, the backend sends a mail with an activation link to the specified email address.
+On user registration, the backend sends a mail with an activation link to the specified email address and sends a 200 HTTP response to the frontend, so the frontend can tell the user to expect an email.
 The user has to click on the activation link to activate their account.
 The *path* component all such links starts with ``/activate/``.
 Once the frontend receives a click on such a link, it must post a JSON request containing the path to the ``activate_account`` endpoint of the